Feature #2054: PME on GPU

 https://github.com/yupinov/gromacs/tree/pme_opencl_dirty (the code is a mess and likely won't even compile without OpenCL)

-#8 Updated by Aleksei Iupinov 12 months ago
+#8 Updated by Aleksei Iupinov almost 3 years ago

 Haven't updated this in a while.
 Some preliminary changes have already made their way into master branch, more to come.